virtbad/menu-api/docs/hosting.md

 # Set your port the api should run on.
 If directly exposed, this should be something like port 80.
 SERVER_PORT="80"

+# Ip from which new menus can be uploaded.
+This is used to limit the access to the upload endpoint.
+MENU_UPLOAD_IP="127.0.0.1"

 # Microsoft OAuth Config
 # Provide the tenant id of your organisation
 CUSTOM_MICROSOFT_TENANT=""